Bio and Re-Publication Policy…

 - Humor.
 Although sometimes my kids tell me otherwise, I try to be funny.
 Preparedness doesn’t have to be grim and doomy.

-Today, I’m a coffee-swigging, gun-toting mom with a penchant for trying new things.
+I have a penchant for trying new things.
 I no longer do freelance work.
 I write for my blog and churn out a few books a year for my small digital publishing business.

 I have a motley assortment of rescued dogs and cats, and sometimes a revolving number of chickens.